Vithana94/Vithana94/README.md

 - 👋 Hi, I’m @Vithana94
 - 👀 I’m interested in C#, PHP, React and Angular
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning ASP .NET

 <!---
 Vithana94/Vithana94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.